 A number of Community directives on various sectors of activity have been adopted to overcome these obstacles.
 Two of these in particular concern tourism.
-The first is the Council Directive of 15 October 1968 concerning self-employed activities in restaurants, taverns, rooming houses and similar establishments and camps6 and the second is the Council Directive of 16 June 1975 which includes within its scope couriers and interpreterguides7.
-In such cases, the host country must accept the proof of professional ability and good repute that is considered sufficient in the country of origin of the person concerned.
+The first is the Council Directive of 15 October 1968 concerning self-employed activities in restaurants, taverns, rooming houses and similar establishments and camps6 and the second is the Council Directive of 16 June 1975 which includes within its scope couriers and interpreter-guides.7 In such cases, the host country must accept the proof of professional ability and good repute that is considered sufficient in the country of origin of the person concerned.
 On the other hand, certain activities in the tourism sector, such as tourist guides, are not covered by any such directives.
 In order to do this type of work a migrant must possess the qualifications required by the legislation of the host country.

-The Council is currently considering a draft directive, transmitted in 1965, on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents.
+The Council has also adopted, on 19 June, a directive, transmitted in 1965, on measures to encourage exercise of the right to freedom of establishment and freedom to provide services by self-employed workers, including certain transport auxiliaries and travel agents.8

 It should be remembered that a large part of a travel agent's work is based on trust: suppliers give him credit by honouring the transport, accommodation and meal vouchers which he issues to his clients and for which he does not pay until a month or two later and his clients pay in advance and have to take on trust the value of the services which he will provide.
 This is why most Community countries protect the public by making recognition as a travel agent subject to rules of varying severity.
 The differences between the systems in the various countries are a handicap to travel agents and a source of errors, misunderstandings and confusion for the public.
-This is why the draft directive mentioned above should be adopted rapidly.
+The adoption of this directive can thus be considered as a positive matter.

-2. Vocational training and the mutual recognition of qualifications
+Vocational training and the mutual recognition of qualifications